Mammal: Uses and importance

 Cattle have been kept for milk for thousands of years.

-The domestication of mammals was instrumental in the Neolithic development of agriculture and of civilisation, causing farmers to replace hunter-gatherers around the world.
+The domestication of mammals was instrumental in the Neolithic development of agriculture and of civilization, causing farmers to replace hunter-gatherers around the world.
 (Note: Diamond discussed this matter further in his 1997 book Guns, Germs, and Steel.)
 This transition from hunting and gathering to herding flocks and growing crops was a major step in human history.
 The new agricultural economies, based on domesticated mammals, caused "radical restructuring of human societies, worldwide alterations in biodiversity, and significant changes in the Earth's landforms and its atmosphere... momentous outcomes".

 Domestic mammals form a large part of the livestock raised for meat across the world.
 They include (2009) around 1.4 billion cattle, 1 billion sheep, 1 billion domestic pigs, and (1985) over 700 million rabbits.
-Working domestic animals including cattle and horses have been used for work and transport from the origins of agriculture, their numbers declining with the arrival of mechanised transport and agricultural machinery.
+Working domestic animals including cattle and horses have been used for work and transport from the origins of agriculture, their numbers declining with the arrival of mechanized transport and agricultural machinery.
 In 2004 they still provided some 80% of the power for the mainly small farms in the third world, and some 20% of the world's transport, again mainly in rural areas.
 In mountainous regions unsuitable for wheeled vehicles, pack animals continue to transport goods.
 Mammal skins provide leather for shoes, clothing and upholstery.
 Wool from mammals including sheep, goats and alpacas has been used for centuries for clothing.